btc08gh/TS-watermelon/README.md

 # wg-tool

+WARNING: This tool is currently under construction and has not been tested.
+It might work, it might do nothing or it could brick your router!  you have been warned.

 `wg-tool` is a utility for **ASUSWRT-Merlin** routers that simplifies the management of WireGuard VPN client slots (`wgc1`–`wgc5`).
 It safely handles swapping, copying, erasing, backing up, and restoring client configurations directly from NVRAM, while always keeping timestamped backups so nothing is lost.